Our Blog

 Fatherhood and Mental Health: Balancing Parenting and Self-Care

-Quick Summary Fathers face significant mental health challenges including postpartum depression (affecting 5-10% of new fathers), work-life balance struggles, and emotional suppression from societal expectations.
-Self-care involves intentional actions like time management, mindfulness practices, exercise, and communication skills that help fathers regulate mental health and show up effectively for their families.
-Many fathers experience depression, anxiety, PTSD, and substance use
+Quick Summary Fathers face significant mental health challenges including postpartum depression, work-life balance struggles, and emotional suppression, yet many do not seek help due to societal expectations.
+Self-care practices like time management, mindfulness, exercise, and communication skills can help fathers manage stress and show up more effectively for their families.
+Intensive outpatient programs offer flexible mental health support for fathers

 Read More »